 Fly to Cluj-Napoca or Sibiu on one of the low-cost airlines.
-In Cluj, spend a leisurely morning exploring the town, admiring the view of the rooftops from the citadel hill, gazing in awe at the stunning Gothic interior of St Michael’s Church and the controversial statue of Hungarian king Matthias Corvinus – his birthplace is also nearby.
-Enjoy a sustaining lunch in one of the many student pubs in this young vibrant city and walk off the calories on a promenade around Cluj’s lovely botanical garden.
-In the evening, tuck in to a meal in a traditional restaurant before taking in a performance at the brightly coloured Romanian National Theatre and Opera House.
+In Cluj, spend a leisurely morning exploring the town, admiring the view from the citadel hill, and talking in the fine Gothic interior of St Michael’s Church and the controversial statue of Hungarian King Matthias Corvinus – his birthplace is also nearby.
+Enjoy a sustaining lunch in one of the many student pubs in this young, vibrant city and walk off the calories on a promenade around Cluj’s lovely botanical garden.
+In the evening, tuck into a meal in a traditional restaurant or take in a performance at the brightly coloured Romanian National Theatre and Opera House.

-The following day, take a trip to the historic town of Turda where you will be stunned by the incredible museum down the salt mine.
-A refreshing walk through the scenic Turda Gorge is a great way to get some exercise and a taste of the Transylvanian countryside.
+The following day, take a trip to the nearby town of Turda and get a feel for the distinctively Romanian pursuit of therapeutic visits to the depths of a salt mine, complete with subterranean amusement park and boating lake.
+A walk through the scenic Turda Gorge is a great way to get some exercise and a taste of the Transylvanian countryside.

 Alternatively, fly to Sibiu and spend the day wandering the streets of the beautifully restored historic centre.
-Don’t forget to visit the superb Brukenthal Museum to see displays of wooden religious sculptures before enjoying a pizza and salad on one of the many pavement café terraces.
-The following day, don’t miss the opportunity to whizz along the E68 highway to Braşov, one of Transylvania’s most impressive Saxon cities.
-Explore the medieval pedestrianised centre before taking a cable car up Tâmpa hill for a delightful meal with a view in the restaurant.
+Take in the artistic treasures of the Brukenthal Museum before enjoying lunch alfresco at one of the many pavement café terraces.
+The following day could be spent either learning about Transylvanian rural architecture at the Astra open-air museum just outside the city, or for the more restless taking a day trip to Braşov, another fine Saxon city.
+Explore the medieval pedestrianised centre before taking a cable car up Tâmpa Hill to look down on the city.